esp8266-servidor-parametros

 How to receive HTTP parameters with ESP8266 or ESP32 as a server

-Second entry dedicated to the ESP8266 and ESP32 as a server.
-This time we are going to delve into the treatment of different types of requests, and obtaining parameters.
+Second post dedicated to the ESP8266 and ESP32 as a server.
+This time we will delve deeper into handling different types of requests and obtaining parameters.

-In the previous entry we saw how to set up a server with the ESP8266, anticipating that it would take up a few entries.
-Previously we had seen how to use the ESP8266 as a client.
+In the previous post, we saw how to set up a server with the ESP8266, mentioning that it would occupy several posts.
+Previously, we had seen how to use the ESP8266 as an HTTP client.

-When we saw the web server in the previous entry, we only used methods (request) of type GET.
-And there it would stay for many internet tutorials.
-But we like to go a little deeper, don’t we?
+When we looked at the web server in the previous post, we only used GET type methods (requests).
+And many internet tutorials would stop there.
+But we like to go a bit deeper, don’t we?

-For this we are going to see the different types of requests and their parameters.
-As we saw, an HTTP request can be of different types (GET, POST, PATH, DELETE…).
+To do this, we are going to see the different types of requests and their parameters.
+As we had seen, an HTTP request can be of different types (GET, POST, PATH, DELETE…).

 esp8266-cliente-servidor

-Long ago, when the internet “was young”, there was a lot of confusion about what the different types of functions were for.
-But in this REST API and M2M interface era, the reason for the existence of different types of requests should be very clear.
-Typically each type corresponds to ‘actions’ that you want to perform on the server.
+A long time ago, when the internet “was young”, there was a lot of confusion about the purpose of the different types of functions.
+But in this era of REST APIs and M2M interfaces, the reason for the existence of different types of requests should be very clear.
+Typically, each type corresponds to ‘actions’ you want to perform on the server.

-So it is logical that the HTTP request that tells you if a LED is on should be of type GET.
-But the one that turns it on and off should use a PATCH (at most, a POST could be used).
+So it’s logical that the HTTP request that tells you if an LED is on is a GET type.
+But the one that turns it on and off should correctly use a PATCH (at most, a POST could be used).

-In order to understand the requests and what action they want us to take, it is not enough to route a URI to a callback action, but we must also be able to launch different actions depending on the type of request we receive.
+To understand the requests and what action they want us to perform, it’s not enough to route a URI to a callback action; we must also be able to launch different actions based on the type of request we receive.

 Similarly, we have parameters.
-Remember that in an HTTP request we can send parameters, either in the URL (in GET requests) or encoded in some of the various ways in the body of the request.
+Remember that in an HTTP request we can send parameters, either in the URL (in GET requests) or encoded in one of the various ways in the request body.

-To differentiate the type of request, the ESP8266WebServer library has the method ‘on(…)’, which allows indicating the method we need
+To differentiate the request type, the ESP8266WebServer library provides an overload of the ‘on(…)’ method, which allows us to specify the method we need.

 void on(const String &uri, HTTPMethod method, THandlerFunction fn);